JannieI/canvas-workstation-V3/src/app/roadmap.md

 6. Test on different devices, ie Tablet and Phone
 7. Install at user as pilot, may Liaan ...
 8. Show version
+9. Make status bar customisable - can choose what to show.
+Plus, ... if too many (and what happens then?)
+10.Statusbar - make read-only text dimmer / lighter so that clickable ones stand out

 **Status Bar**
 1. Show Canvas version